-1. Draw the Line Between Thinking and Over-Thinking
+1. Draw the Line Between Thinking and Overthinking

-With every obstacle that comes up, ask yourself: “Is this a genuine concern or am I using this as an excuse to not follow my passion because I feel scared (or insert alternative uncomfortable feeling here)?”
+With every obstacle that comes up, ask yourself: “Is this a genuine concern, or am I using this as an excuse not to follow my passion because I feel scared (or insert alternative uncomfortable feeling here)?”

 2. Take Action